7

 The saturated fats and cholesterol we absorb by eating animal-based foods can support the synthesis of sex hormones, while stable blood sugar reduces mood swings and fatigue [47].

 These are the benefits that women of varying ages can experience on a Carnivore Diet.
-However, this zero-carb, animal-based diet can specifically benefit women above 40.
+However, this zero-carb, animal-based diet can specifically benefit women over 40.

 Women over 40 are especially drawn to the Carnivore lifestyle to manage menopause, improve metabolic flexibility, and control midlife weight gain and fatigue.